domRiddle/ASF/IPC.md

 ASF by default listens only on `localhost` addresses, which means that accessing ASF IPC from any other machine but your own **is impossible**.
 Unless you modify default endpoints, attacker would need a direct access to your own machine in order to access ASF's IPC, therefore it's as secure as it can be and there is no possibility of anybody else accessing it, even from your own LAN.

-However, if you decide to change default `localhost` bind addresses to something else, such as `any`, then you're supposed to set proper firewall rules **yourself** in order to allow only authorized IPs to access ASF's IPC interface.
+However, if you decide to change default `localhost` bind addresses to something else, then you're supposed to set proper firewall rules **yourself** in order to allow only authorized IPs to access ASF's IPC interface.
 In addition to doing that, we strongly recommend to set up `IPCPassword`, that will add another layer of extra security.
 You might also want to run ASF's IPC interface behind a reverse proxy in this case, which is further explained below.

 ### Can I use ASF's IPC behind a reverse proxy such as Apache or Nginx?